 We are getting lazy.
 Trust me.
 We are getting lazy because science is progressing at a fast pace.
-When we talk about washing machines, new innovations are evolving every now and then.
-But one of the big debates that were going on for a long time is ” Top Load Vs Front Load Washer“.
+When we talk about washing machines, innovations are evolving now and then.
+But one of the big debates on washing machines that were going on for a long time is ” Top Load Vs Front Load Washer”.
 So let’s settle the battle between Front Load vs Top Load Washer in this article.

 We will be evaluating the difference between Top load vs front load washer based on some key parameters.
-But before that, if you want to learn more about how a washing machine works or what are the different types of washing machine available in the market, then you should read the below article.
+But before that, if you want to learn more about how a washing machine works or the different types of washing machines available in the market, you should read the below article.

 Must Read: Washing Machine Buying Guide

 Top-loading washers are available in the manual or automatic configuration.
 In the case of a manual top load washer, there will be a separate drum for drying purposes.
 You need to take clothes out of the wash drum and put them back into the dryer drum.